List of 29 Characters in Chaucer’s Canterbury Tales

 The Doctor (Physician)

-Physician is faithful to his profession, and he can cure almost every disease, but, he charges a good fee from patients.
+Physician is faithful to his profession, and he can cure almost every disease, but at the same time, he charges a good fee from patients.
 Chaucer satirizes his character for running after money, especially in the days of Black Death epidemic.
 He was also well versed in astronomy besides medicine and, uses this knowledge to heal his patients according to the movements of the planets.
 He is not a religious man, seldom consulting the Bible which is concerning.

 The Woman of Bath

 The Woman of Bath is an Attractive woman with a record of having five husbands and many lovers.
 She is wearing a tight scarlet hose, shoes of new leather, a broad hat, and skirt with sharp spurs, which indicates that she rides astride like most women of her class.
-Her appearance demands attention, and she wants people to know about her social status.
+Her appearance demands attention and she wants people to know about her social status.
 It reflects her pride.
-Her wearing spurs and riding a horse show her lack of feminine shyness and male assertiveness and being choosy in the matter of horses and her “horse woman-ship.”
+Her wearing spurs and riding a horse show her lack of feminine shyness and male assertiveness as well as being choosy in the matter of horses and her “horse woman-ship.”
 The overall impression that emerges is that of a strong character, proud, self- assertive, individual and self-conscious.
-She is a churchgoing woman but her consciousness of her own worth shows itself on religious occasions as well.
+She is a church going woman but her consciousness of her own worth shows itself on religious occasions as well.

 The Parson

 The Parson is popular because of his kind heart and love of charity.
 Even though he himself lives in poverty, he never misses a chance to help those in need.
 He is a devoted churchman unlike others.
-His preaching is about Gospel and he adopts every rule and preach himself first so he can become an example for others.
+His preaching is about Gospel and he makes sure to adopt every rule and preach himself first so he can become an example for others.

 The Plowman